BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/file-icons.md

 ---
-title: File-Icons
+title: File Icons
-description: How to install and configure File-Icons for Blade Icons.
+description: How to install and configure File Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, File-Icons]
+breadcrumbs: [Documentation, Families, File Icons]
 ---

 ## Installation